 Professor Weigold received her J.D. from the University of Texas, as well as her B.A. in history and B.J. in journalism.
 After law school, Professor Weigold served as a judicial clerk for the chief justice of the Texas Court of Appeals in Houston, then served as a senior staff attorney for the court for four years.
 She wrote legal memoranda, orders, and proposed opinions in over 250 civil and criminal law appeals and was board certified as a civil appellate law specialist in Texas for ten years.
 She has worked as a legal writing consultant for law firms and has conducted writing seminars and workshops for lawyers in government and public interest organizations.
-She is active in national legal writing organizations and has written on topics relating to legal writing and legal education.
+She is active in national legal writing organizations and has written on topics relating to legal writing, experiential learning, and legal education.

 Scholarship & Publications

 - Ursula Weigold, Teaching Stare Decisis: How Much is Enough? (in progress).

 - Ursula Weigold, et al., A Guide to Teaching Lawyering Skills (2012) (with Joel Atlas, et al.).